NVComputing/nvcomputingsite/resources/acsl/wdtpd.md

 To access one character in the String, you would just need to write `S[index]` (with *index* replaced with the number index).

-A plus sign is still used to concatenate strings.
+A plus sign is still used to concatenate (or join) strings.

 # Sample Problems